Ten Local Business Review Sites Influencing Your New Customers

 June 20, 2012 - Posted by Shama Kabani

-Since a potential customer’s initial search still often starts with keywords on a search engine using a service-oriented keyword followed or preceded by the city in which they’re searching (ex: BMW mechanic Dallas), you should first pay attention to the truly important ones already showing up in Google, Yahoo!, and MSN for your keywords.
-Below are seven of the major review and business listing sites that hold weight and have huge online presence.
-Learn the seven biggies.
+Since a potential customer’s initial search still often starts with keywords typed into a search engine, while using a service-oriented keyword followed or preceded by the city in which they’re searching (ex: best Mexican restaurant in Dallas), you should first pay attention to the truly important keywords already showing up on Google, Yahoo!, and Bing for your keywords.

 3. Yahoo!
 Local Listings